Short-Term Medical Insurance: A Primer

 Defined Contribution Plans

-Another popular short term health plan alternative for your small business while it shops for a longer-term option is a defined contribution plan.
+A defined contribution plan is another popular short-term health plan option for your small business while it looks for a longer-term plan.

-This type of plan is not a health insurance plan.
-It is, however, a financial benefit given by a company to an employee to help them cover their health insurance needs.
+A plan like this is not health insurance.
+But it is a financial benefit that a company gives to an employee to help them pay for their health insurance.

-The way it works is that a company gives each employee a fixed amount of money (or a “defined contribution”).
-From there, the employee would then take this money and shop for their own insurance.
-This defined contribution acts to care for or offset the cost of health coverage for an employee as an individual.
+The way it works is that each employee gets a set amount of money from the company (or a “defined contribution”).
+The worker would then take this money and shop around for their own insurance.
+This defined contribution helps pay for or reduce the cost of an employee’s health coverage.

-The benefits of this type of plan are that it protects your company from liability while allowing employees to get the coverage that best suits them.
+This type of plan is good because it protects your business from liability and lets employees choose the coverage that works best for them.

 What is Not Covered?